 Other Options for On the Go...

-When looking at lighter options to combine the sustainable aspect of our glass water filter jugs and an eco-friendly option for daily use, our bottles were given the same consideration.
-Made of stainless steel, double-wall insulated and containing an eco bamboo lid.
+When looking at lighter options to combine the sustainable aspect of our glass water filter jugs and a sustainable option for daily use, our bottles were given the same consideration.
+Made of stainless steel, double-wall insulated and containing a bamboo lid.

 The decision to make the bulk of our Phox water filters from glass was both a conscious decision and one that was paramount towards our overall sustainability mission statement.
 We are working towards filter jug options which are more kitchen-friendly and hope to bring you a filter which fits in your fridge in time for the warmer weather.
 But when it came to combining health, lifestyle and environmentally conscious, glass really did come top of the class.